Palaeoisopus: Morphology

 Palaeoisopus is a large pycnogonid, with a body length (excluding proboscis and chelifores) of at least 12.5 cm and leg spans of up to 40 cm, comparable to a modern Colossendeis (giant sea spider).

 The margin of its exoskeleton are ornamented with tubercles.
 The body is widest at the box-shaped cephalon, with a cylinderal proboscis folded underneath it.
 The succeeding 3 trunk segments have pairs of dorsal tubercle and narrow towards the long abdomen.
 The abdomen apparently compose of 4 flexible segments and a styliform (sword-like) telson, but based on the medial position of anus (which, in telson-bearing chelicerates, always located at the ventral boundary of abdomen and telson), the latter was also suggest to be a fusion of fifth abdominal segment and the original telson.

 There is a dorsal ocular tubercle at the front of its cephalon.
 In the classical reconstruction by Lehmann 1959 and Bergström et al. 1980, it compose of a pair of large eyes and 2 smaller eyes arranged in a midline, unlike the 2-paired ocelli of other pycnogonids.
-In the redescription by Sabroux et al. 2024, it was re-interpreted as having no eyes, with the purported eye-like structures representing either just tubercles or lateral sense organs.
+In the redescription by Sabroux et al. 2024, it was reinterpreted as having no eyes, with the purported eye-like structures representing either just tubercles or lateral sense organs.